bsaintot/airflow-prefect/README.md

 # Airflow 2.0 vs. Prefect

+This R&D / technical watch project was created to compare and benchmark 2 workflow management tools: Airflow 2.0 and Prefect.
+Following the [release of Airflow 2.0](https://airflow.apache.org/blog/airflow-two-point-oh-is-here/), this repository was used as an illustrative / sandbox environment to highlight the main differences that still exist between these solutions when it comes to the orchestration of machine learning workflows.

+You can follow the guidelines below to schedule and orchestrate a dummy data science training workflow based on the [iris dataset](https://archive.ics.uci.edu/ml/datasets/iris).
+This will help you get an idea of the philosophy behind each tool.

 ## Prefect

 Before running the server for the first time, run the following command to configure Prefect for local orchestration: